Geometric characteristics of quantum evolution: curvature and torsion: Geodesic in the space of quantum state vectors

 The normalization condition $\langle\psi(\xi)|\psi(\xi)\rangle=1$ gives

-The geodesic line (\ref{geodesic}) is a one-parametric set of states and there exist many possibilities to parametrize it.
+Now, let us show that (\ref{geodesic}) is really a geodesic line.
+For this purpose, we calculate its length and show that it is a minimal possible length.
+The geodesic line (\ref{geodesic}) is a one-parametric set of states and there exist many possibilities to parameterize it.
 One can show that the length of the curve in quantum space does not depend on the way of its parametrization.
-For the calculation of the length of the geodesic line it is convenient to write its equation as follows
+To calculate the length of the geodesic line it is convenient to write its equation as follows: